windmill-labs/windmilldocs/docs/advanced/6_imports/index.md

   ...
 ```

-To combine both the inference of windmill and being able to pin dependencies, use `extra_requirements`:
+To combine both the inference of Windmill and being able to pin dependencies, use `extra_requirements`:

 ```python
 #extra_requirements: